developit/preact-photon/README.md

 A little wrapper around [photon] to make it cake to use via [preact] _(or React `*`)_.

-Requires that you already have the [photon] CSS included in your app.
+This requires that you already have the [photon] CSS included in your app.

+---

+## Usage

 ```js
 import { h, render } from 'preact';